What does fasting glucose measure?

 These standards were based on clinical diabetes studies as well as broad population research showing that the majority of people fall under that 100 mg/dL threshold.
 But what’s “normal” in the US population may still be unhealthy.

-Many subsequent studies have found that people at the upper end of the normal range (i.e. 85-99 mg/dL) still experience serious health consequences, such as heightened risk of stroke, heart disease, and diabetes.
+Many subsequent studies have found that people at the upper end of the normal range (i.e. 85-99 mg/dL) still experience serious health consequences, such as heightened stroke, cardiovascular disease, heart attack, and diabetes risk.

 Based on this research, Levels suggests that 100 mg/dL still appears too high for healthy metabolism.
 Instead, we recommend a fasting glucose level of 72-85 mg/dL.